- Ex Machina: Creepy, provocative, and thought-provoking. This one lingered with me for a long time.

 Chris Hemsworth's accent is all over the place.
 At times it verged into a Mark Wahlberg Southie Boston accent!
 I couldn't place where I'd seen Benjamin Walker before- I kept reminding myself 'he's NOT Eric Bana, he just looks like him' - so it turns out I haven't seen him before, but he played the title role in Abraham Lincoln: Vampire Hunter!

-Ben Whishaw plays Herman Melville - it must be a great feeling to star in two big movies playing in adjacent theaters: Whishaw plays "Q" in SPECTRE without the beard.
+Ben Whishaw plays Herman Melville - do you suppose he knows he's appearing in two big movies playing in adjacent theaters: Whishaw also plays "Q" in SPECTRE, without the beard.
 Speaking of beards, my favorite part of the whole film might be Brendan Gleeson's performance, especially his thick, lustrous beard.